-It comprises a high spec camera, C-mount lens with zoom, focus and exposure control and LED lighting with Matrox GigE interface and drivers.
+The system comprises a high spec camera, C-mount lens with zoom, focus and exposure control and Matrox GigE interface and drivers.
 We can choose whichever camera size and resolution is required for the working area required.
 The hardware and software are easily installed in your own PC.
 The system includes PCIe card for PC (not suitable for laptops), all cables, CAT6 cable and camera power supply, all ready to go.

 The camera and lighting should be mounted by the user about half a metre above the work area.
 The workspace should be shielded from stray lighting such as sunlight or fluorescent tubes.
 The camera is then calibrated to a disc and a rectangle of known size.